Toward 6G Sidelink Reliability: MAC PRR Modeling for NR Mode 2 SPS and ns-3 Validation: Model Extension

 \subsection{Proportion of available PRBs for reselection}

 Another option that possibly improves the SL communication reliability is increasing the minimum proportion of available PRBs for reselection characterized by the parameter $X$, whose range has been standardized in 3GPP \cite{3gpp.36.213, 3gpp.36.321}.
-In the previous sections, note that the minimum proportion requirement of available (unoccupied) PRBs for reselection was fixed at the specified lower limit, $X = 0.2$.
-In this section, we investigate the impact of (higher) $X$ on $P_{COL}^{asy}(X, N_{Se})$, for asynchronous $R_c$ decrementation and multiple packet transmissions.
-We show that $P_{COL}^{asy}(X, N_{Se})$ does not benefit from increasing $X$, although the number of available PRBs for reselection increases.
+In the previous sections, the proportion of available (unoccupied) PRBs for reselection was fixed at the lower limit, $X = 0.2$.
+In this section, we investigate the impact of (higher) $X$ on $P_{COL}(X, N_{Se})$.
+We show that $P_{COL}(X, N_{Se})$ does not benefit from increasing $X$, although the number of available PRBs for reselection increases.